Madagascar Food Guide

 Ramanonaka/Coconut Candy

-Ramanonaka is traditional Malagasy coconut candy - freshly grated coconut mixed with brown sugar, molasses, sometimes peanuts, cooked until caramelized & chewy.
-Mixture shaped into small squares or balls, cooled, wrapped in paper or banana leaves.
-Sweet, rich, coconut-forward flavor with caramel notes.
-Sold markets, street vendors, small shops throughout Madagascar.
-Coastal regions especially produce ramanonaka due to abundant coconut palms.
-Long shelf life makes popular souvenir & travel snack.
-Similar to coconut brittle or praline, but softer texture.
-Reflects Madagascar's tropical coconut culture - coconut milk in savory dishes (ravitoto), coconut sweets for desserts.
-Naturally gluten-free, vegan (if no dairy).
+Ramanonaka is a traditional Malagasy coconut candy: freshly grated coconut cooked with brown sugar and molasses, sometimes peanuts, until it caramelizes and turns chewy.
+The mixture is shaped into small squares or balls, cooled, and wrapped in paper or banana leaves.
+It tastes rich and coconut-forward with caramel running underneath.
+You'll find it at markets, with street vendors, and in small shops throughout the country, and the coast makes a lot of it given all the coconut palms.
+It keeps well, which makes it a popular souvenir and travel snack.
+It's like coconut brittle or praline but softer.
+Coconut threads through Malagasy cooking, from coconut milk in savory dishes like ravitoto to sweets like this one.
+Naturally gluten-free, and vegan if no dairy is added.

 Bonbon coco/Coconut Balls